Perennial123/wage_difference_within_Seattle_gov_department/README.md

 and if the differing of work wage is large.

 The project currently contains R code that analyze the dataset.
-Due to the enlarging size of dataset, R automatically omitts about 13000 datapoints when reading the csv file.
 The current csv version of the wage dataset being used has all data up to 11/27/2025

 I do not own the rights to any of the datasets used in this project; the dataset comes from the official Seattle government dataset website,